olin/studentgovernment/student_government_bylaws.md

 also organize election-wide campaigning events at which all candidates may participate.

-#### Section 6.
+#### Section 5.
 Voting.

-At the end of the second week of an election cycle, students vote on the positions up for election.
-Members of the Student Government are elected by excellence voting.
-This means that a student may vote for as many of the candidates as they feel would excel in, and are qualified for, the position.
+At the end of an election, students vote on the positions up for election.
+Members of the Student Government are elected by excellence voting - a student may vote for as many of the candidates as they feel would excel in, and are qualified for, the position.
 Votes are cast by secret ballot.
 The ballots are prepared and distributed by the Election Monitor.

 Seniors and other students not matriculating at Olin in the following academic year may not vote in spring elections.
 Class Representative positions may only